 Event Tracking is a relatively new feature to Google Analytics that superseded Virtual Pageviews, apart from one very important aspect as we shall see later.
 It is essentially a piece of code that can be added to any link, or website feature, that can then monitor if a visitor clicks on that part of the page during the visit.

-For example, at the bottom and side of this page we suggest that you “follow us” on social media sites or RSS, and if you look at the page source code you will see the following;
+For example, at the bottom and side of this page we suggest that you “follow us” on social media sites or RSS.

 This highlighted code in the href essentially monitors each click and then categorizes the category, action, label and value, the last two of which are optional (we did not use a value).
 This code is useful for tracking not only which external links your visitors are clicking, but can also be used with interactive features of a website such as games and videos.